 Fulfill your cobranded credit card’s requirements to earn a pass.
 These typically include:

-Some airlines require you to spend a certain value on eligible purchases in a given year for companion pass access.
-American Airlines, for example, requires you spend $30,000 each year to earn the ticket.
+- Spending requirements.
+Some airlines require you to spend a certain value on eligible purchases in a given year to earn a companion ticket.
+For example, American Airlines requires you spend $30,000 each year to earn the ticket.

-Other airlines, such as Alaska, merely require you to maintain card membership.
-Alaska Airlines will give you a companion pass on each card account anniversary date.
+- Membership requirements.
+Other airlines — such as Alaska Airlines — merely require you to maintain card membership.
+Alaska Airlines will give you a companion ticket on each card account anniversary date.

-Some programs, such as Southwest’s Rapid Rewards, require you to earn a certain number of points on your account before you can get a companion pass.
+- Point requirements.
+Some programs — such as Southwest’s Rapid Rewards — require you to earn a certain number of points on your account before you can get a companion pass.

+- Welcome offer.
 On rare occasions, a credit card might offer a companion pass as part of the introductory bonus.
-These offers don’t often last long, so taking advantage of such a deal is a great value.
+These offers often only last for a short time, so taking advantage of such a deal is a great value.